olivierdalang/django-toosimple-q/README.md

 This packages provides a simplistic task queue and scheduler for Django.

-If execution of your tasks is mission critical, do not use this library, and turn to more complex solutions such as Celery, as this package doesn't guarantee task execution nor unique execution.

-It is geared towards basic apps, where simplicity primes over reliability.
+It is geared towards basic apps, where simplicity primes.
 The package offers simple decorator syntax, including cron-like schedules.

 Features :